AndrasKovacs/staged/rts/RegionGraph3.md

 It's important that `free r` by itself does not keep `r` alive.
 It can happen that `r` becomes dead and is collected well before `free r` is executed, in which case `free r` does nothing.
-So we can only make freeing strictly more timely.
+So the inclusion of `free r` can only make freeing strictly more timely.

 How often do we have non-escaping regions?
 Very often, I conjecture.
 The only way for regions to escape are: